aleqske/aleqske/README.md

 <br>
 <p>
+  # ALEX KIMEU

 My name is **ALEX KIMEU**.
-I'm a **Software Engineer** With 5+ years in software engineering, I specialize in designing and delivering backend systems and integrations that are resilient, scalable, and production-ready.
+I’m a Software Engineer with over 5 years of experience in software engineering.
+I specialize in designing and delivering backend systems and integrations that are resilient, scalable, and production-ready.

 I’ve worked across fintech and data-driven systems, handling everything from complex API integrations (REST, SOAP, third-party services) to high-throughput backend services and dashboards that translate raw data into actionable insights.
 I’m particularly strong in environments where reliability, performance, and clarity are non-negotiable.

-#### What I bring:
+## What I bring

-• Design and implementation of scalable backend services (Java, Spring Boot, Go, Node.js)
+- Design and implementation of scalable backend services (Java, Spring Boot, Go, Node.js)

-• Building robust integrations across external systems and APIs
+- Building robust integrations across external systems and APIs

-• Structuring data pipelines and dashboards that support decision-making
+- Structuring data pipelines and dashboards that support decision-making

-• Writing clean, maintainable code that teams can build on - not rewrite
+- Writing clean, maintainable code that teams can build on—not rewrite

-• Bridging the gap between technical teams and business stakeholders
+- Bridging the gap between technical teams and business stakeholders

-I’m known for simplifying complexity, breaking down technical problems so both engineers and non-technical stakeholders can align and move forward quickly.
+I’m known for simplifying complexity and breaking down technical problems so both engineers and non-technical stakeholders can align and move forward quickly.
 I approach every project with a systems mindset: understanding how pieces fit together, where failures can occur, and how to build for scale from the start.

 If you’re working on systems where performance, reliability, and clarity matter, we’ll likely get along.
 </p>